Teretiopsis nodicarinatus

-Teretiopsis nodicarinatus is a species of sea snail, a marine gastropod mollusk in the family Raphitomidae.
+Teretiopsis nodicarinatus is a species of sea snail, a marine gastropod mollusk belonging to the family Raphitomidae.

 Description

 The length of the shell attains 4.9 mm, its diameter 2.9 mm.

 Teretiopsis nodicarinatus live in demersal and tropical environments.

 Distribution

 This marine species was found in Southeast Pacific, off the Salas y Gómez Ridge at a depth of 750 m.